 The motherboard ID and master hard-drive serial number are used to “bind” the license to your computer.
-If you change both the motherboard and the master hard drive, you will have to update the license (a change made to one of these values is considered as a possible upgrade).
-Before upgrading your License Manager PC, we recommend that you unbind your license from the License Manager PC.
-For the complete information, see Deactivating and Moving Licenses.
+If you change both the motherboard and master hard drive, you will have to update the license (a change to one of these values is considered a possible upgrade).
+Before upgrading your License Manager PC we recommend that you unbind your license from the License Manager PC.
+For complete information, see Moving Licenses.

-To learn how to work around problems when activating TestComplete, see the Troubleshooting section.
+For information on how to workaround problems when activating AQTime, see the Troubleshooting section.

 For information on configuring the License Manager and managing licenses in your network, see the How To section.